-Celastrol (Cel) is a highly active pentacyclic triterpene isolated from Lei Gong Teng, which has a variety of pharmacological activities, such as anti-inflammatory, immunosuppressive, anti-obesity, neuron protection, and anti-tumor activities.
+Celastrol (Cel) is a highly active pentacyclic triterpene isolated from Lei Gong Teng, which has a variety of pharmacological activities, such as anti-inflammatory, immunosuppressive, anti-obesity, and neuron protection.

 Tripterine was listed as one of the five natural products most likely to be developed into medicine by the top international journal Cell in 2007.

 Pharmacological effects of Celastrol